tugberkgoc/foundation-notes/02 The HTTP Protocol.md

 1. The first line specifies the HTTP method (GET) and the version of HTTP we are using (HTTP/1.1).
 2. Next it specifies the host the request is being sent to.
 3. Then there are multiple request headers.
-These are always key-value pairs.
+These are always property-value pairs.
 Lets look at a few of the more interesting ones:
     1. The `User-Agent` header sends information about the browser being used.
     2. The `Accepts` header tells the server what [MIME](https://goo.gl/W2SWtZ) data types our browser prefers.